amajor/release-sample/README.md

 ![Base Branch][BaseBranch]

+Once the pull request has been merged, you can see the changes are now available in the develop branch.

+![Feature Branch Network][BranchNetwork_Feature]

 [01]: /images/01_MasterAndDevelopBranches.png "Master and Develop branch"
 [02]: /images/02_StartFeatureBranch.png "Start a feature branch"
 [03]: /images/03_MergeFeatureBranch.png "Merge the feature branch"